Background

 In 2020, Dr. Sale completed a clinical residency at the Semel Institute of Neuroscience and Human Behavior, University of California-Los Angeles.
 Primary rotation included neuropsychological testing for children undergoing surgery for seizure disorders.
 Additional clinical rotations included parent management training for children with social or behavioral problems and family therapy for teens with bipolar disorder.
 Dr. Sale is certified to deliver Parent-Child Interaction Therapy (PCIT), which is an intensive parent coaching treatment for young children with severe behavior problems.

-• child health policy & program implementation,
+child behavioral health policy & program implementation

-• training & supervision of non-licensed clinicians
+training & supervision of non-licensed clinicians

 Clinical experiences:

-• cognitive rehabilitation for acute brain injury
+cognitive rehabilitation & monitoring for acute brain injury